-During the Year, the Company entered into an investment management agreement with INV Advisory Limited, of which Ms. Chan Mei Yan, an executive director of the Company, is also its director.
+In May 2020, the Company entered into an investment management agreement with INV Advisory, of which Ms. Chan Mei Yan, an executive Director, is also its director.
 Details of the investment management agreement are set out in the "Connected Transactions" section below and in note 22(c) to the financial statements.
 Save as disclosed above, no contracts concerning the management and administration of the whole or any substantial parts of the business of the Company were entered into or existed during the Year.